 **These courses will be taught by adjunct professors who have yet to be confirmed.

-***This course and the Research Theme - Negotiation in the Fall are one credit courses meeting eight times each. +An adjunct professor.
+***This course and the Research Theme - Negotiations in the Fall are one credit courses meeting eight times each.

 As indicated earlier, exchange students may be permitted, on a case-by-case basis, to take one or more law courses in Japanese.
 Please note that students with only intermediate Japanese ability will not be authorized to take these courses.
 Finally, students will not be permitted to take courses listed as required courses absent exceptional circumstances and should only choose courses from the list of elective courses.